drbh/gmessage/README.md

 - ✅ Text to speech
 - ✅ Export chat to JSON file
 - ✅ Menubar, Desktop & Web apps built-in
+- ✅ View and manage models
-- Locally running LLM server
+- ✅ Locally running LLM server
+- ✅ Dockerized
+- ✅ Cloud deployment ready
+- ☢️ This is experimental software and should not be used in production!
+- ☢️ More features to come!

 ### Menubar
 ![openapp](./media/openapp.gif)